ZAlreheily/ecommerce-rest-api/README.md

 # eCommerce-rest-api

 This is an eCommerce REST API built using Node.js, Express.
-It provides various endpoints for managing products, categories, and orders.
+It provides various endpoints for managing products, cart, and orders.

 > Uses MongoDB as a database and authentication with (jwt).